Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Proof of the main results

 Next, we consider the Hilbert space

-and let $\left(\hat{\mathbf{Z}}_{k},\hat{Z}_{k}\right)_{k\ge1}$ be a regular basis of it.\footnote{Such a basis on a steady domain can for instance be constructed using the eigenvalues of the respective Stokes operator.} We set
+and let $\left(\hat{\mathbf{Z}}_{k}\right)_{k\ge1}$ be a basis of it.
+We construct such a basis on a steady domain using the eigenvalues of the respective Stokes operator, which are known by Hilbert space theory to be a basis of $\mathcal{H}$ (see for instance \cite[Theorem 7, Appendix E]{evans}).
+Please note that due to the mixed boundary conditions the basis of $\mathcal{H}$ may only be assumed to be in $H^1$, nevertheless, as it is based on a selfadjoint operator, we find also here for every $\varepsilon>0$, an $n_0$, such that for all $f\in \mathcal{H}$, there are $e_l$, such that